canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 }
 ```

-Next, bind the custom section in the settings file and the configuration object.
+Next, bind the custom section in the settings file and the `MySettings` configuration class.
 In the `ConfigureServices` method of the `Startup` class, use the `Configure` method.
 Like this,

 ```csharp
 services.Configure<MySettings>(_configuration.GetSection("MySettings"));